 You must not issue self-billed invoices to a supplier who has changed their VAT registration number until you’ve prepared a new self-billing agreement for them.

 If a supplier stops being registered for VAT then you can continue to self-bill them, but you cannot issue them with VAT invoices.
 Your self-billing arrangement with that supplier is no longer covered by the VAT regulations.

 There are special rules if you have a self-billing arrangement and you are involved in transactions that the reverse charge arrangement for business-to-business supplies of mobile telephones and computer chips applies to.

 You can only have a self-billing arrangement if your supplier agrees to put one in place.
-If you don’t have an agreement with your supplier your self-billed invoices won’t be valid VAT invoices - and you won’t be able to reclaim the input tax shown on them.
+If you do not have an agreement with your supplier your self-billed invoices will not be valid VAT invoices – and you will not be able to reclaim the input tax shown on them.